locnnil/workshop/docs/reference/cli/workshop-remove.rst

 - To rebuild a removed workshop from scratch, use :ref:`ref_workshop_launch`

-- For content interface plugs, non-default sources set by :ref:`ref_workshop_remount` aren't removed
+- For mount interface plugs,
+  non-default sources set by :ref:`ref_workshop_remount` aren't removed